All Products

 No

-5. Wait for the CLB binding to complete.
-In the Public Endpoint section, view the IP address and port of the application.
+5. Wait for the CLB instance to be bound.
+In the Public Endpoint section, you can view the IP address and port of the application.

-Copy the generated IP address and port into the browser and press Enter to verify their accessibility through the public network.
+Copy the generated IP address and port into your browser's address bar and press Enter to verify that the application is accessible.

-When accessing, you may also need to add access path and other information in the URL.
-The complete URL format is <access protocol>://<IP address>:port/<access path>, for example, http://8.154.xx.xx:80/hello.
+When you access the application, you may also need to add information such as an access path to the URL.
+This depends on the business logic in the application.
+The complete URL format is <protocol>://<IP address>:<port>/<path>, for example, http://8.154.xx.xx:80/hello.

-If the IP address and port information do not appear, the CLB binding failed.
-Please check the change records and fix them.
-For more information, see View Change Records.
+If no IP address and port are displayed, the CLB binding has failed.
+View the change records to diagnose and fix the issue.
+For more information, see View change records.

-1. (Optional) If you want clients to access the application through a custom domain name, you need to add a DNS record in the DNS console.
-This is to point your domain name to the public access IP address.
+1. (Optional) To allow client access using a custom domain name, you need to add a DNS record in the DNS console to point your domain name to the public IP address generated by SAE.

 Related operations